Fightbackman/server-scripts/README.md

 # server-scripts
-Scripts from my everyday serverwork.
+Scripts from our everyday serverwork.

 # List of current storred scripts:
 ### Format: Scriptname: Short discription